Paternity leave: an introduction

 Shared parental leave

-A new shared parental leave and pay system is set to be introduced for parents or adopters of children due, or adopted, on or after 5 April 2015.
-Mothers, fathers and adopters can opt toshare parental leave around their child’s birth or placement.
+Shared parental leave and pay is also available for parents or adopters of children.
+Mothers, fathers and adopters can opt to share parental leave around their child’s birth or placement.

 Read more about shared parental leave.